 I have yet to meet an owner who likes to receive a Special levy so it's important to be aware that, eventually, there will be things that will need repairing or replacing.
 But, if enough money hasn't been raised along the way, Special Levies WILL be required.

-In the instance where there IS enough money in the scheme's bank account to pay for an essential expense but the particular fund required to pay the expense doesn't have sufficient money available, the Owners Corporation is permitted to pay for the expense with money from the other fund - for example: paying an administrative expense from the sinking fund - provided the amount paid is refunded within 3 months by way of a special levy.
+Legislation (See SSMA 2015 - Section 76) states that in the situation where there IS enough money in the scheme's bank account to pay for an essential expense but the particular fund required to pay the expense doesn't have sufficient money available, the Owners Corporation is permitted to pay for the expense with money from the other fund - for example: paying an Administrative Fund expense from the Capital Works Fund - provided the amount paid is repaid within 3 months by way of a special levy.

-Why must it be paid back? - because paying the expense out of other fund effectively results in the original fund going into deficit and, under current NSW Strata legislation, "any deficit must be cleared by the raising of a special levy within 3 months of such deficit occurring".
+Why must it be paid back? - because paying the expense out of other fund effectively results in the original fund going into deficit and, under current NSW Strata legislation, "any deficit must be cleared by the raising of a special levy no later than 3 months after such deficit occurring".

-If required, this special levy can be financed via a Strata finance loan.
+If required, this 'deficit' levy (or any other special levy) can be financed via a Strata finance loan.
 See the next section on "Alternative ways to pay" for more details.

 Many Strata Schemes, for a variety of reasons, may find themselves in the position where money is desperately needed to pay for essential repairs or renovations but the bank account is 'bare'.
 Now, when this situation occurs there are a couple of options open to the Owners Corporation including: